barjoio/cromwell-test/README.md

 ### Redux

-Redux Toolkit is used to store a slice of state for the "toast" notification.
+Redux Toolkit is used throughout the app, such as for the "toast" notification.
 This allows any page or component to activate the toast notification and set its message and variant.

 ### Database

 SQLite is used for the database.
-The Prisma ORM is used to interface with the database.
+The Prisma ORM library is used to interface with the database.

-Use `npm prisma studio` to view the database.
+Use `npm prisma studio` to view the database in your browser.

 ### Validation